Acacius-R/modularization-evaluation/README.md

 # **Modularization**

-本项目旨在复现模型模块化相关论文提到的模块化方法 并对其进行重新评估
+we aim to reproduct the modularization method and evaluate them

 ---

 ## **文件组织结构**

-以下是项目目录及其文件功能的详细说明：
+folloing is the statement of files

 - **`decomposeDNNintoModules/`**
-  《On Decomposing a Deep Neural Network into Modules》中提出的模块化方法，参照decomposeDNNintoModules库(https://github.com/rangeetpan/decomposeDNNintoModules/tree/master)
+  corresponding to the method in ` On Decomposing a Deep Neural Network into Modules`denoted as cmrie in our paper(https://github.com/rangeetpan/decomposeDNNintoModules/tree/master)

 - **`gradsplitter/`**
-  《Reusing Convolutional Neural Network Models through Modularization and Composition》中提出的模块化方法Gradsplitter,参考Gradsplitter库（https://github.com/qibinhang/GradSplitter/tree/main）
+  corresponding to the method in `Reusing Convolutional Neural Network Models through Modularization and Composition`(https://github.com/qibinhang/GradSplitter/tree/main)
 - **`cnnsplitter/`**
-  《Patching Weak Convolutional Neural Network Models through Modularization and Composition》中提出的模块化方法Cnnsplitter,参考CNNsplitter库（https://github.com/qibinhang/CNNSplitter/tree/main）
+  corresponding to the method in`Patching Weak Convolutional Neural Network Models through Modularization and Composition`(https://github.com/qibinhang/CNNSplitter/tree/main)
+- **`mwt/`**
+  corresponding to the method in`Modularizing while Training: A New Paradigm for Modularizing DNN Models`(https://github.com/qibinhang/MwT)
+- **`decomposeWithMask/`**
+  corresponding to the method in`Neural Network Module Decomposition and Recomposition with Superimposed Masks`